-Examples of key current programmes / projects Description The transfer of the consequence that had a third to take a large Continued The two key elements of the programme that help this to take place are through care - assisting the individual from the point of arrest through to sentencing and beyond - and aftercare - which is help put in place to assist the offender after they have been released from prison or on completion of a community sentence.
-The DIP team provide a 24 / 7 Single Point of Contact Service which gives people in drug treatment a telephone contact for support and advice. davioc.
+Examples of key current programmes / projects Description Continued The two key elements of the programme that help this to take place are through care - assisting the individual from the point of arrest through to sentencing and beyond - and aftercare - which is help put in place to assist the offender after they have been released from prison or on completion of a community sentence.
+The DIP team provide a 24 / 7 Single Point of Contact Service which gives people in drug treatment a telephone contact for support and advice.
 Addaction are commissioned to provide the service due to their knowledge of treatment services and information on the criminal justice system process.
 In addition to the above, a specialised sport and physical activity programme is offered to DIP clients as part of their rehabilitation programme.
 Externally funded, this area of work contributes to the support structures necessary to prevent re-using and potentially re- offending.
 This element of support is in partnership with HBC's Drug Intervention Team.
 The 24 / 7 Single Point of Contact Service - Tel.
 08081880247.
-EACT (Formilies Associate Cumpart Toom) Drainet Fundad through NDF, this project takes a multi-agency approach FAST (Families Accessing Support Team) Project.
+FAST (Families Accessing Support Team) Project.
 Funded through NRF, this project takes a multi agency approach (family support worker, activity worker and training and employment worker) to tackle the early signs of anti-social behaviour.
-Workers plan with families how the project can support the child and family, and make sure they are aware of the consequences of involvement in anti-social behaviour. anti occiai scriavicai.
+Workers plan with families how the project can support the child and family, and make sure they are aware of the consequences of involvement in anti-social behaviour.
 The FAST project can also provide a 'street outreach service / detached youth work service' which involves working with groups of young people who are involved in anti-social behaviour / causing a nuisance throughout areas.
 FAST attempts to engage with young people and their communities to try to develop working relations and to assess the difficulties and solutions to the anti-social behaviour.
 Within the Burbank area FAST has worked with Burbank Uniting Residents Together (BURT), the local Neighbourhood Police, Football Development and Hartlepool United 'Football in the Community' to set